Car Insurance After a Total Loss: Payouts, Timeline & Next Steps

 The total loss payout timeline depends on your insurer, your state, and whether there's any negotiation involved.
 In general:

-• 1–2 weeks for the adjuster to assess damage and issue a valuation
+• 1–3 business days for the adjuster to inspect damage and issue an initial valuation in straightforward cases

 • 1–2 additional weeks for paperwork processing, lien payoff coordination, and settlement finalization